Qwendu/theos/readme.md

 VirtualBox or physical hardware is recommended over QEMU for performance reasons.
 You have to compile on linux.
 I usually compile in WSL and then run it on windows.
-- Compile, build userspace, and create a raw disk image: `jai-linux first.jai - user`
+- Compile, build userspace, and create a bootable disk image: `jai-linux first.jai - user`
 - Create a VirtualBox VM that has all the correct settings: `jai first.jai - setup_vm`
 - Run the created VirtualBox VM: `jai first.jai - run_vm`